Graph Laplacian Learning with Exponential Family Noise: Graph Inference from Noisy Signals

 \looseness=-1 We first propose a GSP-based framework to model the generative process of noisy signals of different data types, motivated by the Gaussian case.
 Specifically, the underlying smooth representation is generated from the same process as in \eqref{eq:smooth_signal_generation}, which is then connected to the mean parameter of the exponential family distribution through a link function $g$

 More precisely, we consider exponential family distributions of the following form

-specified by natural parameters $\eta$, sufficient statistics $T(x)$, and the cumulant generating function $A(\eta)$, which corresponds to the normalization factor of the probability distribution.
-We list common examplesin Tab.~\ref{tab:exponential_family} in the Appendix.
+specified by natural parameters $\boldsymbol{\eta}$, sufficient statistics $T(\mathbf{x})$, and the cumulant generating function $A(\boldsymbol{\eta})$, which corresponds to the normalization factor of the probability distribution.
 Then the response model of noisy signals are given by

 In reminiscence of generalized linear models (GLMs), we let smooth signals only control the mean parameters through the link function $g$ so that \eqref{eq:noisy_exp_signal_expectation} holds.
+We list common exponential family distributions in Tab.~\ref{tab:exponential_family}.

-When $p(x|y,\mu)$ takes some specific exponential family distribution, $p(x)$ can find close relatives in the distribution zoo.
-For example, when the response is Poisson and the link function is logarithmic, $p(x)$ can be considered as an improper Poisson-Log-Normal (PLN) distribution \citep{aitchison1989multivariate} with the precision matrix constrained to be a combinatorial graph Laplacian
+When $p(\mathbf{x}|\mathbf{y},\boldsymbol{\mu})$ takes some specific exponential family distribution, $p(\mathbf{x})$ can find close relatives in the distribution zoo.
+For example, when the response is Poisson and the link function is logarithmic, $p(\mathbf{x})$ can be considered as an improper Poisson-Log-Normal (PLN) distribution \cite{aitchison1989multivariate} with the precision matrix constrained to be a combinatorial graph Laplacian

 Similarly, one can also obtain improper Bernoulli-Logit-Normal distributions or Binomial-Logit-Normal distributions from this framework, just to name a few.
 Note that although these distributions have been studied, we focus on a particular case where the precision matrix is constrained to be a combinatorial graph Laplacian.
 Such constraints permit a direction connection to GSP and have not been previously addressed in the literature.